-An appeal is an application submitted by a student for reconsideration of an unfavourable decision or finding during training and/or assessment.
+An appeal is an application by a student for reconsideration of an unfavourable decision or finding during training and/or assessment.
 An appeal must be made in writing and specify the particulars of the decision or finding in dispute.
-Appeals must be lodged within 20 working days of the decision or finding is informed to the student.
+Appeals must be lodged within 28 days of the decision or finding is informed to the student.